ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

 -------------------

 Intentional concept maps occur when a programmer designs a class with the goal of modeling a particular concept.
+Note that this distinction is unrelated to the choice to make a concept ``auto``.
 For example, I might design a type to model ``EqualityComparable`` or ``BidirectionalIterator``.
 Because ``EqualityComparable`` is an ``auto`` concept, an intentional map may be automatically generated when the type is passed where ``EqualityComparable`` is required.
 In the case of the non-``auto`` concept ``BidirectionalIterator``, an intentional map must be written by the author of the model.
 We call both maps “intentional” because they are intended by the author of the model.

 Intentional ``concept_maps``\ s are traditionally empty, since a programmer modeling a concept in C++03 must write the required